I just got an email from a guy that made a great point about this unfunded liability stuff.

 They don't know the story of what he did in captivity, how he did warn the British.

-How the critics laughing at her had no clue themselves what had really happened.
+So it was just funny to watch all of this fall out, how the critics laughing at her had no clue themselves what had really happened.

 Yeah, the regulars are coming.

-Yes, Mrs. Palin is right about this, but it wasn't due to scholarship.
+And then when they went to the scholars, the scholars begrudgingly, yes, Mrs. Palin is right about this, but it wasn't due to scholarship.

-Meaning she's still an idiot.
+Meaning, she's still an idiot.

 She's always an idiot.